-9 Celebs Who Have Been Open About Their Struggles With Anxiety
+9 Celebs Who've Spoken Out About Their Anxiety

 I have to admit, it can definitely be difficult sometimes to remember that celebrities are humans and deal with the same issues that affect us all.
 I guess it is easier to put them up on a pedestal, and I think many celebs prefer it that way, to seem almost invincible, but they're not.
 In fact, along with being open about certain health conditions, there have been many celebs who have been open about struggles with anxiety, specifically.